pablomathdev/api-node-ts/README.md

 [x] - Validate Email
 [x] - If Invalid Email is provided,return bad request (error 400) [x] - if user already exists no add user
-[] - if crendentials are valids, add user
+[x] - if crendentials are valids, add user
-[] - If fields provided are valids, return success (200 Ok) and access token
+[x] - If fields provided are valids, return success (200 Ok) and access token